aidanduffy68-prog/FRY-coin/docs/linkedin-personal-statement.md

 I'd been building FRY Protocol for months.
 Deployed to mainnet the day before.

-FRY is decentralized liquidity infrastructure.
-Chainlink oracles.
-Process losses on-chain.
+FRY converts trading losses into productive assets through optimal routing and peer-to-peer matching.
+2.26x efficiency vs base rate.
 No single point of failure.

 Will it replace centralized exchanges?
 No. Will 1.6M traders suddenly switch?
 Probably not.